frnsys/collider/readme.md

 ![](example.png)

 The only problem is the future generation has no "spatial" aspect to it, so the axes don't mean anything!

+## Infinite Fields

+The `fields/` directory has a javascript implementation and shows an infinite compass.
+It will generate new futures as you pan around